 |4||Multiply the result of Step 3 by the standard rate of VAT.||£10,000 × 20% = £2,000|

 |5||Claim the VAT calculated at Step 4 in the VAT recoverable portion of your VAT account in the first return you make after leaving the Flat Rate Scheme.||£2,000 recoverable from HMRC as a result of FRS stock adjustment.|

-13.1 Can barristers use the Flat Rate Scheme?
+13.1 Barristers using the Flat Rate Scheme

 Barristers whose chambers use any of the methods of accounting for common expenses may use the scheme.
-However, those chambers using method 3 (sometimes known as the combination method) must follow the rules below if they have any members using the Flat Rate Scheme.
+However, those chambers using method 3 (sometimes known as the combination method) must follow the rules if they have any members using the Flat Rate Scheme.
 Chambers must ensure that input tax claims are apportioned and only relate to those barristers who are not on the scheme.

-A chambers has 10 barristers, 2 of whom use the Flat Rate Scheme.
+Chambers has 10 barristers, 2 of whom use the Flat Rate Scheme.
 The common fund has paid £12,000.00, including VAT, on goods purchased.
 If none of the barristers were using the scheme, they could have claimed £2,000.00 input tax.

 They must put in place a system that monitors the input tax claimed for common expenses.
 This system must contain records that show:

 - the value of the original VAT invoice

 - the amount and percentage of input tax claimed back by the nominated member for each VAT invoice